aws-samples/service-catalog-engine-for-terraform-os/README.md

 The Terraform Reference Engine (TRE) project provides a reference solution you can use to deploy a [Terraform open source](https://developer.hashicorp.com/terraform/intro/terraform-editions#terraform-open-source) provisioning engine in your AWS Service Catalog central administration account (e.g., hub account).
-With the Terraform Reference Engine deployed, you can now use AWS Service Catalog to organize and enable self-service provisioning with governance for your Terraform configurations within AWS at scale.
+With the Terraform Reference Engine deployed, you can use AWS Service Catalog to organize and enable self-service provisioning with governance for your Terraform configurations within AWS at scale.

-You only need to deploy the Terraform Reference Engine once, in your AWS Service Catalog hub account, and the setup takes just a few minutes using the [automated deployment tools](tools/deploy-terraform-engine.sh) provided in this project.
+You only need to deploy the Terraform Reference Engine once, in your AWS Service Catalog central hub account, and the setup takes just a few minutes using the [automated deployment tools](tools/deploy-terraform-engine.sh) provided in this project.

 For more information about Terraform Open Source and AWS Service Catalog, see the [Getting Started with Terraform Open Source](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-Terraform.html) section of the AWS Service Catalog Administrator Guide.